hibtc/cpymad/README.rst

 not authored or maintained by CERN members.

-CPyMAD links against an unofficial build of MAD-X that is not supported by CERN, i.e. in case of problems you will not get help there.
-However, this does NOT mean you should post every problem you encounter while using cpymad here.
+CPyMAD links against an unofficial build of MAD-X that is not supported by CERN, i.e. this binary may have problems that the official binary does not have and vice versa.
+This means:

+- Only report issues to CERN that can be reproduced with their official command line client.
+- Only report issues here if they cannot be reproduced with their official command line client.

 See `Reporting issues`_.

 .. _cern-cpymad: https://github.com/pymad/cpymad